 Wolves are Returning - by Roger Panaman* (abridged version)

-Part One of Roger Panaman's Article, Wolves are Returning, may be found in the June, 2004 Wolf Howl Animal Preserve Newsletter.
-Wolf Howl Animal Preserve would like to thank Mr. Panaman, once again, for allowing us to use his informative Article regarding reintroduction in the Scottish Highlands.
+Part Two of Roger Panaman's Article, Wolves are Returning, will be added to the July, 2004 Wolf Howl Animal Preserve Newsletter.
+Wolf Howl Animal Preserve would like to thank Mr. Panaman for allowing us to used this wonderfully informative Article regarding reintroduction in the Scottish Highlands.

 *Roger Panaman picked up a PhD in behavioural ecology when living in Fife and now promotes wolf reintroduction in the Highlands. firstname.lastname@example.org Read more about reintroducing wolves to the Highlands at www.wolftrust.org.uk